HatemSelim94/Lidar_Obstacle_Detection/src/quiz/cluster/README.md

   * It can be summarized to three steps: pick, split, repeat.

 ###### Searching:
   * Searching for nearby points using a point (p) is done by traversing the tree with the same procedure as explained above, narrowing down the possible candidates with the cluster threshold.

 #### Euclidean Clustering:
 * Uses the euclidean distance between the target point and the neighboring candidates as the check condition.

 #### Result:
+* As shown in the following image, the 2d-tree with the space splited by each point and there are three clusters found and lapeled in red, blue, and white.

  <img src="images/clustering2D.png" alt="drawing" width="600" height="400"/>